 Step 3: Shipping Costs

 Third, consider your shipping costs.
 Shipping is a hidden cost for order fulfillment, often because the 3PL provider does not pay this directly.
 Some providers merely pass through the costs, others insist clients have their own accounts with carriers, and even others (Fulfilled by Amazon (FBA) in particular) will have routing guides for their own services.
 Your costs are only estimates at the time of shipping, finally being seen days or weeks later in the bill for an individual order.
 If you ship internationally, the lag could be months.
 To control this, ask for a clear understanding of what your provider can do (or has done before) to control your shipping costs.
-A company that provides logistics consulting, like Shipware, can help you get visibility into your 3PL costs and the best pricing.
+A company that provides logistics consulting, like Shipware, can help you get visibility into your 3PL fees and help you to lower shipping costs for the best pricing.

 Finally, we reach the area of special projects.
 This covers fulfillment operations such as kitting, quality inspections, repacking, even seasonal gift wrapping.
 The issue with this cost area is that unless your third-party logistics provider (and you) knows an activity is upcoming, you end up paying the default 3PL fees.
 While the actual work is usually per hour, the uncontrolled portion of the work is the coordination, instructions, and reporting.
 Getting set up, efficient and productive will take time.
 And that is going to be charged as well.